 2. List both your email and phone number.
 Even if you prefer one method over the other (and note this on your resume) – it is best to offer alternate ways for employers to get ahold of you.
 Feel free to add your LinkedIn Profile and/or Twitter Handle as well – so long as you check each of these regularly.
 Nothing annoys employers more than for interview requests to go unanswered for days (without good reason)!

 3. List your physical address.
 Even if you do not list your street address – let employers know in which city you are located.
 Without this information (and especially if your contact number is not local), you could be easily discounted for positions that require “Local candidates only”

-7. Differentiate Contracts or Freelance work from Full Time work.
-This helps employers distinguish between a “job-hopper” and genuine freelancer.
+7. Differentiate Contracts or Freelance work from Full-Time work.
+This helps employers distinguish between a “job-hopper” and a genuine freelancer.

 For more Resume Tips, check out part two next week with our Resume Donts.